 By default, this option is enabled; this means that customers will need to log in with an email and password to access their appointments on the Panel.

 If you disable this option – the customer will be able to follow the URL with a unique token in the email notifications without entering their username and password.

 Allow customers to delete their profile

 By enabling this option, you can follow GDPR rules.
 Note that by default, the option is disabled, which means that customers will not be able to delete their profile information.

 If you enable it, the customers will see the Delete button on their profile, and they will be able to delete their personal information by clicking on it.
 That will not remove their appointments, but it will delete all their personal data from your database.

-The customer’s profile will still be visible to the admin and manager because of the scheduled appointments, but instead of Customer’s personal information, the Customer ID will be shown.
+The customer’s profile will still be visible to the admin and manager because of the scheduled appointments, but instead of the Customer’s personal information, the Customer ID will be shown.

-Since Amelia does not store any data from your customers in compliance with GDPR, by adding Delete button to the Customer Panel, customers’ data will be deleted from your database.
+Since Amelia does not store any data from your customers in compliance with GDPR, by adding the Delete button to the Customer Panel, customers’ data will be deleted from your database.

-Once you enter the profile, in the bottom left corner you will see option to “Delete Profile”.
+Once you enter the profile, in the bottom left corner you will see an option to “Delete Profile”.

 Allow this option to be GDPL Compliant.